oracle/node-oracledb/doc/api.md

 `configDir`         | This specifies the directory in which the [Optional Oracle Net Configuration](#tnsadmin) and [Optional Oracle Client Configuration](#oraaccess) files reside.
 It is equivalent to setting the Oracle environment variable `TNS_ADMIN` to this value.
 Any value in that environment variable prior to the call to `oracledb.initOracleClient()` is ignored.
 On Windows, remember to double each backslash used as a directory separator.
 If `configDir` is not set, Oracle's default configuration file [search heuristics](#tnsadmin) are used.
 `driverName`        | This specifies the driver name value shown in database views, such as `V$SESSION_CONNECT_INFO`.
 It can be used by applications to identify themselves for tracing and monitoring purposes.
 The convention is to separate the product name from the product version by a colon and single space characters.
 If this attribute is not specified, the value "node-oracledb : *version*" is used.
 See [Other Node-oracledb Initialization](#otherinit).
 `errorUrl`          | This specifies the URL that is included in the node-oracledb exception message if the Oracle Client libraries cannot be loaded.
 This allows applications that use node-oracledb to refer users to application-specific installation instructions.
 If this attribute is not specified, then the [node-oracledb installation instructions][2] URL is used.
 See [Other Node-oracledb Initialization](#otherinit).
 `libDir`            | This specifies the directory containing the Oracle Client libraries.
 If `libDir` is not specified, the default library search mechanism is used.
-If your client libraries are in a full Oracle Client or Oracle Database installation, such as Oracle Database "XE" Express Edition, then you must have previously set environment variables like `ORACLE_HOME` before calling `initOracleClient()`.
+If your client libraries are in a full Oracle Client or Oracle Database installation, such as [Oracle Database "XE" Express Edition][130], then you must have previously set environment variables like `ORACLE_HOME` before calling `initOracleClient()`.
 On Windows, remember to double each backslash used as a directory separator.
 See [Locating the Oracle Client Libraries](#oracleclientloading).

 On Linux, ensure a `libclntsh.so` file exists.
 On macOS ensure a